wighawag/hardhat-deploy/README.md

 `--silent`: This flag remove **hardhat-deploy** log output (see log function and log options for [`hre.deployments`](#the-deployments-field))

 `--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder and the contract source folder.
 If any changes happen the contracts are recompiled and the deploy script are re-run.
-Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) <!--or [Diamond](#builtin-in-support-for-diamonds-eip2535) -->) this allow to have HCR (Hot Contract Replacement).
+Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) or [Diamond](#builtin-in-support-for-diamonds-eip2535)) this allow to have HCR (Hot Contract Replacement).

 `--no-deploy` that discard all other options to revert to normal `hardhat node` behavior without any deployment being performed.